frankdunn/websockets/chat/README.md

 The form handler writes the user input to the websocket and clears the input field.

-function added to broadcast to websocket
+function added to broadcast to websocket periodically